-The ELO: BeyondClassroom site is currently maintained by Keene State College as part of our work with the Next Steps NH project.
+The BeyondClassroom site is currently maintained by Keene State College as a continuation of our work with the Next Steps NH project.

 This website was originally developed by the Monadnock Center for Successful Transitions (MCST) at their Keene State College site, in collaboration with the Q.E.D.
 Foundation and an advisory group of educators from around New Hampshire.
 Support was provided by a Medicaid Infrastructure Grant.
 Project partners included:

 - The Monadnock Center for Successful Transitions (MCST), an autonomous department at Monadnock Developmental Services (MDS).

 The ELO Practice Group, sponsored by the NH Transition Community of Practice.

 Are you a teacher ready to try an ELO for an individual student, but your school does not yet offer ELOs?
 You can begin with an ELO tied to one of your classes by going to the Individual ELO Design page.
 Or, try the free online ELO short course.

 Is your school is ready to design an ELO program?
 Begin with the Program Design page.

 Are you a student exploring your interest in an ELO?
 Look at the For Students page to answer your questions and see some ELO examples.

 History of ELOs in New Hampshire 2005 – 2011